grimmlab/easyPheno/docs/source/tutorials/tut_run_docker.rst

 HowTo: Run easyPheno using Docker
 ======================================
-We assume that you succesfully did all steps described in :ref:`Docker workflow`: to setup easyPheno using Docker.
+We assume that you succesfully did all steps described in :ref:`Docker workflow` to set up easyPheno using Docker.
 Besides this written tutorial, we recorded a :ref:`Video tutorial: Run easyPheno with Docker` embedded below.

 Workflow
 """""""""""
 You are at the **root directory within your Docker container**, i.e. after step 5 of the setup at :ref:`Docker workflow`:.

-If you closed the Docker container you created at the end of the installation, just use ``docker start -i CONTAINERNAME`` to start it in interactive mode again.
-If you did not create a container yet, go back to step 5 of the setup.
+If you closed the Docker container that you created at the end of the installation, just use ``docker start -i CONTAINERNAME`` to start it in interactive mode again.
+If you did not create a container yet, go back to step 5 of the :ref:`Docker workflow`.

 1. Navigate to the directory where the easyPheno repository is placed within your container